 But in reality, there’s so much more to your new health insurance plan than standard medical coverage.
 Once your new plan kicks in, be sure to take advantage of all the additional benefits it offers throughout the year.

 It’s a Friday night and you feel a sinus infection coming on.
 The doctor’s office is closed for the weekend and you don’t want to risk a wait at urgent care or a pricey visit to the emergency room (ER) for a simple illness that may be nothing.
 This is when virtual care is a great option.
 You can use your phone, tablet or laptop to connect with a board-certified doctor wherever and whenever you need care.
 Often, they’re available through your primary care provider’s office or your insurance company.
 Virtual care is also a good way to help prevent the spread of infections like COVID-19 and the flu.
 Check with your doctor’s office or health insurance provider to see what program they offer for virtual care.
 (Remember: for health emergencies, you should always go to the nearest ER or call 911.)

-In addition to being convenient, virtual care is also cost effective—your out of pocket expense is typically $45 or less, while a trip to the emergency room can run $100 or more.
+In addition to being convenient, virtual care is also cost effective—your out of pocket expense is typically far lower than a trip to the emergency room.
 Be sure to check with your provider and health plan about available virtual care services as part of your new plan.

 Gym memberships and fitness benefits